 - Remove the crusts from two sides of the bread.
 I find using an electric knife makes this super easy.

-- Use an icing knife to spread the mixture on each slice of bread.
-Use a pudding spoon amount for each slice.
+- Dollop a pudding spoon amount of mixture onto each slice.
+Use an icing knife to spread the mixture on each slice of bread.

-- Roll up the slice of bread holding the crust toward you
+- Roll up the slice of bread holding the crust toward you.
+The sides will be the piece of bread where you removed the crusts.

 - If you are eating them, spread butter on each one and grill.
 Turn over and repeat.